Scout Active Support: B-P Guild: 1947–1976

-Scout Fellowship: 1976-2009
+Scout Fellowship: 1976–2009

 In May 1974 the role of the B-P Scout Guild was examined as part of a wider report into the future of adult support in Scouting.
 This resulted in the creation of the Scout Fellowship in October 1976 which replaced the Guild, service teams and other supporting organisations with a new district level grouping.
 As Fellowship began to grow it brought in other elements of the movement such as the Deep Sea Scouts in April 1991.

 As part of a wider review of the entire Scout movement in the late 1990s a number of changes to the Scout Fellowship occurred in 1999.
 A 1998 National Conference led to the development of a new plan and a motto for the group: 'providing active support' which was solidified the following year when the Scout Fellowship was made a full part of The Scout Association and integrated under the auspices of Adult Support.
 This move meant that the Fellowship, now a part of the World Organization of the Scout Movement, is no longer a member of the International Scout and Guide Fellowship.
 It gained a new sectional logo along with the wider Scout rebranding of 2002.

-Scout Active Support: 2009-present
+Scout Active Support: 2009–2024

 In September 2009 the Scout Fellowship was renamed as 'Scout Active Support', following a three year review that revealed some aspects of Scout Fellowship were working while other aspects were more confused by other members which resulted in the name change to make it clearer what the purpose of the section was.
 Following the rebrand, Scout Active Support was promoted as a flexible way for people to volunteer with the Scouts without the full-time commitment needed to be a regular leader.

+Following transformation: 2024-present

+As of the Scout Association's transformation project, which introduced a number of changes to the volunteer experience, Scout Active Support Units will not continue in their current form.
+Instead, sub-teams will be used to organise volunteers under the new team structure.
+Those in, for example, a SASU specialising in hillwalking, could join a programme sub-team for hillwalking.
+New sub-teams could also be created to accommodate SASU volunteers.